Helmholtz-AI-Energy/special-couscous/README.md

 distributed_random_forest.score(test_data.x, test_data.y)

 ```

+For an example on how to use `specialcouscous` with slurm, check out `scripts/slurm_scripts/`.

 ## Core Results
 `specialcouscous` scales successfully, demonstrating a strong scaling speedup of up to 31.98 and a weak scaling efficiency of over 0.96 without affecting predictive performance of the global model.